thoughtram/blog/_posts/2015-05-09-writing-angular-2-code-in-es5.md

 ## Injecting services in ES5

 Let's say we want to add a `GreetingService` to our component.
-The `@Component` annotation takes a property `viewInjector` to define injectable types for this particular component.
+The `@Component` annotation takes a property `viewProviders` to define injectable types for this particular component.
 This is easy to add.
 First we build the service.
 A service in Angular 2 is just a class, which translates to just a function, which is also just an object in JavaScript.

 {% highlight javascript %}
 {% raw %}